-Kylie Jenner Looks Stylish In Strapless Corset-Style Top & Figure-Hugging Pants For Final ‘KUWTK’ Taping
+Kylie Jenner Looks Stylish In Strapless Corset-Style Top & Figure-Hugging Pants For Final 'KUWTK' Taping

 In the first shot, she was captured from head-to-toe outdoors in front of a small staircase.
 The makeup guru gazed to her right and whipped her long hair beside her.
 Jenner showcased her side profile and looked fixated on something.

-In the next slide, she was seemingly snapped in the sun in front of a Mercedes car.
+In the next slide, she was seemingly snapped in the sun in front of a Mercedes.
 Jenner tilted her head up and closed her eyes while letting her locks drape in front of her shoulder.

-In the third frame, she was caught walking in the middle of a car park.

 In the span of one day, her post racked up more than 9.3 million likes and over 49,400 comments, proving to be very popular with her 209.2 million followers.